 Pages 430-431: When preparing a print illustration that contains a Photoshop file, students should consult with their print service provider about whether placed images should be linked or embedded for hand-off.
+As you go through the sections in this lesson, it is important to pay close attention to whether images are linked or not when they are placed.
+Placing linked vs. embedded images can cause different options to appear.

-Duplicating and editing a placed image
+Transforming a placed image

-Pages 431-432: Placed images can be adjusted in many ways.
-In step 2 on page 431, make sure that students understand the meaning of holding down the Shift key to resize a placed raster image.
+Page 431: Placed images can be adjusted in many ways.
+In step 2 on page 431, make sure that students understand the meaning of holding down the modifier keys to resize a placed raster image.
 The change to the resolution of the image when it is resized is similar to how InDesign handles image size and resolution.
 The Shift key helps to stop distortion of the placed image when scaling it.

 Also, as a side note, it can be difficult to determine how much a placed image has been scaled by looking at it.
-In order to determine the scale of a placed, linked image, you can select the image on the artboard, then click the blue, underlined name of the image (like "car.psd") in the Control panel and choose Link Information.
+In order to determine the scale of a placed, linked image, you can select the image on the artboard, then click the blue, underlined name of the image (like "carrots.psd") in the Control panel and choose Link Information.
 This works for linked files.

-Embed a Photoshop image with Layer comps
+Embedding a Photoshop image with layer comps